olton/mina-monitor-cluster/README.md

 ```

 In the `host` property you must define addresses of the Mina Monitor Server interfaces.
-In the `uptime.address` you must define address for which it is necessary to obtain information about the position in the `uptime rating`.

 Run Monitor on windows
 ```shell